joeriks/FnX.TypedCsv/readme.md

     c:\users\jonas\documents\VEmployee.csv
     c:\users\jonas\documents\VEmployee.linq

 The first file is the csv with the data.
-And the other one is a linq-file with class and function to read the csv file.
+And the other one is a linq-file with a class generated from the query result IEnumerable + a function to read the csv file.
 Simply copy the filename and open it in linqpad - then process it further with more linq:

     // Generated 2014-08-20 08:08:41